 NEW VIDEO INSIDE!

-Among the trips that most left a sign in my eyes and (romantically) in my soul, I must mention my four-day trip di Hiroshima.
+Among the trips that most left a sign in my eyes and (romantically) in my soul, I must mention my four-day trip di Hiroshima, and I must suggest you visit it too.
 If I remember correctly, I took advantage of Obon festival celebrations, during which school was closed, to plan four days in the city I always dreamt to visit.